 No. 5 Houston rebounds from 1st loss with 74-60 win at SMU

+DALLAS — Houston coach Kelvin Sampson spent a lot of time at halftime talking to his team about rebounding and being aggressive.
+The No. 5 Cougars responded.

+“The second half, I just liked our execution, I liked the ball movement and I liked our rebounding,” Sampson said.
+“We looked like a Houston basketball team.”

-DALLAS (AP) -- Quentin Grimes hit a go-ahead 3-pointer to ignite a 10-0 run to start the second half for No. 5 Houston and the Cougars rebounded from their first loss with a 74-60 victory over previously undefeated SMU on Sunday night.
+Quentin Grimes hit a go-ahead 3-pointer to ignite a 10-0 run to start the second half, and the Cougars rebounded from their first loss with a 74-60 victory over previously undefeated SMU on Sunday night.

+The Cougars (8-1, 3-1 American) had 28 of their 45 rebounds after halftime, with 11 offensive boards and 15 second-chance points after the break.
+Justin Gorham had 13 of his 19 rebounds in that span.

+“One of the hallmarks of this team is you stay on the attack, especially on the road,” Sampson said.
+“We scored 21 points (overall) on second-chance points.
+That’s who we are.”

+SMU coach Tim Jankovich said he was disappointed after spending so much time before the game emphasizing to his Mustangs (6-1, 2-1) how well Houston rebounded.

+“That’s the reason we lost.
+It wasn’t for no other reason,” said Kendric Davis, SMU’s top scorer with 23 points.
+“We guarded the first shot great.
+They just got too many offensive rebounds.”

-That 3-pointer by Grimes from the top of the key to put Houston (8-1, 3-1 American) ahead to stay on the first shot after halftime and Justin Gorham then made a 3.
+That 3-pointer by Grimes from the top of the key to put Houston ahead to stay on the first shot after halftime and Justin Gorham then made a 3.
 Grimes also had a layup and two free throws in that game-turning run in just over 2 1/2 minutes.

-Marcus Sasser led Houston with 17 points, and Gorham had 11 points and 19 rebounds.
-DeJon Jarreau scored 15 points.
+Marcus Sasser led Houston with 17 points.
+DeJon Jarreau scored 15 points, while Gorham and Grimes had 11 points.

-Kendric Davis led SMU (6-1, 2-1) with 23 points.
-Feron Hunt had a double-double with 12 points and 12 rebounds, and Ethan Chargois scored 10 points.
+Feron Hunt had 12 points and 12 rebounds for SMU, and Ethan Chargois scored 10 points.

-Grimes, Houston's leading scorer at 18.5 points a game and second in the AAC only to Davis' 19.2 coming in, finished with 11 points.
-He was scoreless with only one shot before halftime, when he played only eight minutes after two early fouls.
+Grimes, Houston’s leading scorer at 18.5 points a game and second in the AAC only to Davis’ 19.2 coming in, was scoreless with only one shot before halftime, when he played only eight minutes after two early fouls.

-The Mustangs had the largest lead of the first half when Chargois followed his missed 3-pointer that would have snapped a tie with assists on consecutive impressive baskets that made it 30-25 with 2:39 left in the first half, though they led by only one at the break.
+SMU had its largest lead after Chargois followed his missed 3-pointer with assists on back-to-back baskets that made it 30-25 with 2:39 left in the first half, though they led by only one at the break.

-Hunt rebounded the missed 3 and got the ball back to Chargois at the top of the key, for his quick pass to Davis for a tiebreaking 3.
-Chargois then had a steal, but instead of going all the way to score on the breakaway, he did an underhand scoop to bank the ball off the backboard to Hunt for an emphatic dunk.
+Hunt rebounded the missed 3, got the ball back to Chargois up top for his quick pass to Davis, who hit a tiebreaking 3.
+Chargois then had a steal, but instead of going all the way to score, he did an underhand scoop to bank the ball off the backboard to Hunt for an emphatic dunk.

 THINGS GOT TESTY